-The mission of the School of Biomedical Engineering, Science and Health Systems is to promote health and quality of life through education, research, and innovation that integrates engineering and life sciences in a global context.
+The mission of the School of Biomedical Engineering, Science and Health Systems is to educate and empower the next generations of diverse biomedical innovators through interdisciplinary research, design-thinking, and immersive learning to equitably transform the future of health and humanity.

-The School of Biomedical Engineering, Science and Health Systems (http://drexel.edu/biomed/) is a nationally recognized center for research in biomedical engineering and science offering multidisciplinary instruction on a full- and part-time basis at the graduate and undergraduate levels.
+The School of Biomedical Engineering, Science and Health Systems (http://drexel.edu/biomed/) is a nationally recognized center for research in biomedical engineering and science offering multi-disciplinary instruction on a full- and part-time basis at the graduate and undergraduate levels.